 There is an unbreakable quality about that place: it’s perfect; not intimidating yet not popular either, not humble yet by no means brassy, audacious yet familiar.
 Ideally situated in the mountains only 40 minutes drive from the sea, the city is fractured in the middle by an abyss, the two halves united by an old bridge.
 Ronda hangs over the most magnificent abrupt rocks without being terrifying or cold, it has small paved streets with charming boutiques, a Museo de los Ladrones (The Thieves’ Museum) and the most beautiful Plaza de Torros (the bullfighting arena) in the world.
 The most spectacular corrida in the world takes place here, the Corrida Goyesca.
 It is the only bullfighting show still happening in Ronda, is inspired by Goya’s paintings and it takes place during the Pedro Romero Feria, every year at the begining of September.

-The Corrida – the story behind the barbarity
+The Corrida – there is a story behind the ‘barbarity

 - The Montera is the hat worn by the Matador